Changes to Indian Oil and Gas Act and Proposed Changes to Indian Oil and Gas Regulations

 An Act to amend the Indian Oil and Gas Act was introduced as Bill C-63 in the House of Commons on June 17, 2008 and died on the Order Paper on September 7, 2008 when Parliament dissolved for a general election.
 It was introduced again as Bill C-5 in the House of Commons on December 3, 2008 but died on the Order Paper when Parliament prorogued on December 4, 2008.
 It was introduced again on January 28, 2009 as Bill C-5 and received Royal Assent on May 14, 2009.

-Although now passed into law, the amended Indian Oil and Gas Act will not come into force until the amendments to the Indian Oil and Gas Regulations, 1995 are complete.
+Although now passed into law, the Indian Oil and Gas Act will not come into force until there are new Indian Oil and Gas Regulations.
 A joint process is currently underway with oil and gas producing First Nations and the Indian Resource Council to develop the new regulations.